ndigirigijohn/ABC-Cardano/learning center/Module1.md

 - Main logic for your on-chain validation
 - Each validator can be compiled to Plutus Core

-**`test/`**: Contains test files for your contracts
-- Unit tests for validators and library functions
-- Uses Aiken's built-in testing framework

 ### Simple Validator Example

 Let's create a basic spending validator that allows anyone to spend the funds: